-A medically supervised detox program also provides medications that can help patients manage their withdrawal symptoms.
+A medically supervised detox program also provides medications to help patients manage their withdrawal symptoms.
 Although detox is an essential component of addiction treatment, it’s important to follow it with rehab to ensure the best chances of long-term recovery.

 An addicted person might think that they can quit using drugs or alcohol on their own, but a “cold turkey” approach is never recommended.
 The initial hours and days of withdrawal can be uncomfortable and intense, and individuals may face the risk of dangerous complications.